Contact Information

 Spotted Lanternfly

-- In 2024, SLF has been confirmed in Boone, Kenton, Campbell, Grant, Owen, Henry, and Carroll Counties.
+• In 2024, SLF was confirmed in Boone, Kenton, Campbell, Grant, Owen, Henry, and Carroll Counties.

 Laurel Wilt Disease